ConvertCalculator Icon

 Use Formula for Images

 When you use a formula to generate images, you can use Datasheets or Tables to return a matrix (spreadsheets data structure).
 This matrix is used to render the images.
 Make sure you specify the Image and Formula column.
-When you've setup your Table, the formula is as simple as this:
+When you've set up your Table, the formula is as simple as this:

 FS